“One in four people will experience a mental health problem in their lifetime. 62% will know someone with a diagnosed mental illness”.

 Any legal matter can be potentially confusing and stressful and that is particularly so in the Area of Mental Health.
 It is therefore more than ever important for patients and their families to have access to professional legal advice of the highest quality given by solicitors who understand the legal complexities involved but also the concerns of patients and their families.

-Kimberly Wayne & Diamond Solicitors hold a Franchise in Mental Health Law from the Legal Services Commission enabling work to be undertaken under free public funding.
+Kimberly Wayne & Diamond Solicitors holds a Franchise in Mental Health Law from the Legal Services Commission enabling work to be undertaken under free public funding.
 We provide independent FREE Legal Advice and representation throughout England.

 We are committed to this work and we have a highly experienced, dedicated and specialist department.
 We pride ourselves on the expertise we have in Mental Health Law.
 We aim to combine a professional and efficient service with a sensitive and constructive approach to our clients and their problems.